HarshitKaushik/java-cheat-sheet/README.md

 ### If Else Condition
 - Conditionally execute code!
-- Code inside If is executed only if the condition is true.
+- Code inside `if` block is executed only if the condition is true.

 // Basic Example
 ```java